HallettLab/lab-policies/README.md

-# PonisioLab
+# Hallett Lab Policies
-Guiding principles of the Ponisio lab
+Guiding principles of the Hallett Lab